 Global warming and carbon emission are raising concerns for humans since the rise of the industrial sectors are making the air almost unbreathable and the ground barren.
 With IoT in place, it is possible to keep track of pollution carried out by several industries and vehicles.

-Smart meteorological satellites inform the people about the long-term and short-term weather conditions for their residential areas.
+Smart meteorological satellites inform people about the long-term and short-term weather conditions for their residential areas.

-PUC (Pollution Under Control) is a good way of tracking the vehicle emission thereby allowing the government to levy a carbon tax on the vehicle owner.
+PUC (Pollution Under Control) is a good way of tracking vehicle emissions thereby allowing the government to levy a carbon tax on the vehicle owner.

 Smart means of renewable energy generation from companies like SolarCity will help in reducing the world’s reliance on the conventional means of fossil fuel-based energy sources.

-Developing the IoT technology is turning out be a revolution not just improving the lifestyle but also providing ample of opportunities to avail vital stats and add more to the quality of life.
-Improving automation and reaching out to people with most streamlined means of the patter of the usage of the devices.
+Developing IoT technology is turning out to be a revolution not just improving the lifestyle.
+But also providing ample opportunities to avail vital stats and add more to the quality of life.
+Improving automation and reaching out to people with the most streamlined means of the patter of the usage of the devices.
 The technology can also be used extensively to improve the quality of marketing and improve the conversion rate.